Sensory Play: What Is It and Why Is It Important for Kids?

 While you may have seen perfectly organized and themed sensory bins on Instagram, that’s not the only way to incorporate this type of play into your child’s routine.

 It doesn’t have to be complicated or expensive.
-In fact, many sensory play activities can be done with items you have at home, like play dough, pebbles, sand, or rice to name a few.
+In fact, many sensory play activities can be done with items you have at home, like homemade play-dough, pebbles, sand, or rice.
 The key is to create a safe and open environment for your child to explore and engage with their senses.

 Your Child’s Senses